Window Soundproofing Film (Do Plastic Window Films Block Noise)

 Windows are typically one of the most vulnerable areas of our homes.
 Because they’re so structurally unsound, we need to get them to be as airtight as possible.
 Otherwise, they’re simply not doing their jobs.
 If you’re not happy with the quality of your windows, you may benefit from installing soundproofing plastic film.

 When I’m working on soundproofing windows, there’s a list of things I always watch out for.
 First, I work on eliminating the air gaps around the perimeter of the window frame.
 But then, there’s the matter of the glass itself which can be so thin it vibrates!
 Honestly, every single component of our windows seems to be designed to fail!

 Overall, windows don’t really have a good track record of doing what they ought to do: keep heat, cold, and noise out (or in) the house.
 With the exception of PVC windows, I can’t say that I’ve been really pleased with many window designs.

-Now, there’s a special sound-dampening film that should be able to improve the audio quality of any type of window.
+Now, there’s a special noise-blocking film that should be able to improve the audio quality of any type of window.
 So let’s talk about this magical product before I tell you about some alternatives you could use.

 Well, you’ve probably already seen some people use window film before.
 However, I can assure you that the invention I’m talking about isn’t your grandma’s stained glass film.
 Last year, the soundproofing world went abuzz with the news that a Singaporean lab had managed to create a truly sound blocking film for windows.